kstep/graphicsmagick/README.txt

   to read or write the MPEG image format.

-* GraphicsMagick requires the PNG library, version 1.0 or above, from
+* GraphicsMagick requires the LIBPNG library, version 1.0 or above, from

      http://www.libpng.org/pub/png/pngcode.html

-  to read the PNG image format.
+  to read or write the PNG, MNG, or JNG image formats.
+LIBPNG depends upon the ZLIB library (see below).

 * GraphicsMagick requires ra_ppm from Greg Ward's Radiance software available from